bihealth/sodar-core/docs/source/index.rst

 the components it provides are very generic and suitable for a variety of contexts, it shines in the creation of websites for project management and data analysis, especially in a scientific setting.
-In essence, it provides a suite of Django apps that can be included in your web site to enable project access control, content management, and default UI templates.
-It is similar to the CMS or ecommerce frameworks that you can find `Awesome Django List
+In essence, it provides a suite of Django apps that can be included in your web site to enable project access control, manage content dynamically, and use predefined UI templates.
+It is similar to the CMS or ecommerce frameworks that you can find in the `Awesome Django List
 <https://github.com/wsvincent/awesome-django#content-management-systems>`__ but
 you will find the components/libraries provided in SODAR Core are more generic and in this reflecting the broader range of applications that we target.
 SODAR